Krieger9/NThropic/README.md

 ## Simple Chat Agent
 CommandLine host will use the Orchestration Agent to perform a simple Chat Agent.
 Unfortunately the logging is currently using the same console output.
+Orchestration Agent utilizes [Client](https://github.com/Krieger9/NThropic/blob/main/Src/ClaudeApi/Client.cs) for all interactions with the API and only needs manage history and providing prompts.

 WinUI3 client coming very soon.
 Will likely attempt to split out that difference at some point.
 [Orchestration Agent](https://github.com/Krieger9/NThropic/blob/main/Src/ClaudeApi.Agents/OrchestrationAgent.cs)